The explosive, impulsive, and intense vocals of Jace Miller.

 The MELODIC CREATIVITY of Jamie Victor’s bass and harmonies.

 THIS IS ALRIGHT JUNIOR — an electric mixture of rock, with passionately haunting lyrics, infectious songwriting and stunning energy.
-Touring aggressively, the band has shared the stage with several of the biggest names in music and performed on some of the biggest stages, locally and nationally.
+Touring aggressively, the band has shared the stage with several of the biggest names in music and performed at some of the biggest venues.

 Alright Junior has shared the stage with Incubus, Cake, Circa Survive, Local H, Toadies, Flogging Molly, Civil Twilight, Maps & Atlases, Sponge, Our Lady Peace, Nick Oliveri of Queens of the Stone Age, 10 Years, The Red Jumpsuit Apparatus, Young the Giant, The Ataris, Everclear, Wheatus, The Head and The Heart, KONGOS, Bear Hands, and more.

 The band formed in Philadelphia, PA.
 Their album Eudaemonic was recorded with Kevin Wesley Williams and mastered by UE Nastasi (Cobra Starship, Gym Class Heroes, Panic!
 At the Disco) and distributed by ADA Warner Music Group.
-Songs from the record (Up In Flames, Mouths of a Herd, and Sinner of the State) received immediate radio airplay locally and beyond.
+Songs from the record (Up In Flames, Mouths of a Herd, and Sinner of the State) received immediate radio airplay.
 Alright Junior’s debut record was put on regular rotation by a station in Milan, Italy, and was being pushed through certain areas in Europe and the UK.
 The band also shared the stage with Sponge, Matt Mays & El Torpedo, Joe Coffee (Rev. Paul Bearer of Sheer Terror), and McRad.

 Alright Junior put out a five-song EP titled Our Temporary Everything, recorded at Big Blue Meenie Recording Studios (Rage Against The Machine, INXS, Taking Back Sunday, Thursday, Lifetime) in Jersey City, NJ.
 Recording sessions were spearheaded by mastermind Tim “Rumblefish” Gilles.
 Alan Douches from West West Side Music in New Windsor, NY (Mastodon, Dillinger Escape Plan, Alkaline Trio, Ben Folds Five, Hot Water Music) applied his mastering expertise.
 Their singles Fish vs. Ambulance and Minds Built Like Rome achieved regular radio airplay, and garnered attention from a larger audience in TV appearances on ABC and NBC.